Alberta Service Agreement Template (Free + Guide)

 A Service Agreement is a contract between a service provider and a client.
 It clearly explains the work, payment, timeline, and responsibilities.

 In most business contract situations, problems happen when things are not written clearly.
+I’ve seen many Alberta business disputes start because the parties relied on text messages or verbal promises instead of putting the details into a proper written agreement.
+When payment terms, deadlines, or the scope of work are unclear, it becomes much harder and more expensive to resolve problems later.
 A proper agreement helps both sides stay on the same page and reduces risk.

 Free Alberta Service Agreement Template